CarltonFoo/ITP-BatteryLifePrediction/README.md

 <a name="usage"></a>

 # Usage
 1. Open the jupyter notebooks for the respective models, DischargeModel or VarianceModel.
-Ensure the environment is `venv`, and click `Run All` at the top; these notebooks will read from the `./features_combined.csv` file for training data.
+Ensure the environment is `venv`, and click `Run All` at the top; these notebooks will read from the `./data/features_combined.csv` file for training data.
 2. Scroll and observe the results.
-Further explaination of the model can be found within the jupyter notebook as comments.
+3. Further explaination of the models can be found within the README.md file within the ./vraiance_model or ./discharge_model folders, and within the jupyter notebook as comments.

 > ## Special Instructions for Transfer Learning Discharge Model (DischargeModelTransfer.ipynb)
 > `DischargeModel.ipynb` must be executed in its entirety first to generate the base discharge model definition files.